microsoft/MLNETExcel/README.md

 ### Update the add-in manifest.xml

 1. Open the *manifest.xml* file in the *MLBlazorExcelAddIn/wwwroot* directory in your preferred text editor.
-1. Find the text "STATIC-WEBSITE-URL" and replace with the URL of your static website.
+1. Find the text "STATIC-WEBSITE-URL" and **replace all** instances with the URL of your static website.
 For more information on finding your static website URL, see [Find the website URL](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal#find-the-website-url).

 ### Build the MLBlazorExcelAddIn project